 More offices, which can double for a motel or suburban apartment building.

 These offices look like, well, offices.
 We were there on a Saturday.
 I'm curious what this looks like when they're actually filming something out front.
 When we lived in Los Angeles several years back, we had a chance to see "on location" filming in several L.A. neighborhoods.
-Here's a good example (filmed along Sunset Blvd) from the 2009 drama It's Complicated.
+Here's a good example (filmed along Sunset Blvd) from the 2009 drama It's Complicated (which, no I did not see).

 Continuing on into the jungle section.

 This is where the infamous scene from Jurassic Park where the T Rex was chasing the jeep was filmed.
-Obviously, the final product was more exciting than cruising through some trees.
+Obviously, the final product was more exciting than driving through a few hundred yards of trees.

 Warner Village.
 According to TheStudioTour.com: "This collection of residential houses was built in 2004 on the site of the from Laramie Street Western sets, with a crescent shaped residential street set in a woodland environment.
 This set has eleven two-story homes in a variety of styles, sidewalks, plush green lawns, driveways and garages.
 From certain angles you have the Hollywood Hills as your backdrop and from others lush established trees and a small neighborhood park."